 Six months after they saved 18 baby piglets and two sows from a fire at a Milton farm, firefighters from Pewsey in Wiltshire got the chance to sample the fruits of their labor.

 “When we arrived at the scene shortly before 10 pm, half of the barn was on fire, with the pigs sheltering in the corner on the other side,” the Pewsey watch manager, Mark Hillier, said about the disaster.
-“The tough bit was getting towards it and then to free the pigs.
-Once they were clear, we took a defensive approach to keep the situation under control and then let the fire burn itself out.”
+“The tough bit was getting towards it and then freeing the pigs.
+Once they were clear, we took a defensive approach to control the situation and let the fire burn itself out.”

-As a sign of gratitude, Rachel Rivers sent the firefighters organic sausages made from the piglets bred at her farm in Milton Lilbourne, Wilthsire, the same ones they saved earlier this year.
+As a sign of gratitude, Rachel Rivers sent the firefighters organic sausages made from the piglets bred at her farm in Milton Lilbourne, Wiltshire, the same ones they saved earlier this year.

 Absolutely thrilled, the firefighting crew immediately wrote a thank you note on their Facebook site: “Huge thank you to Rachel Rivers for dropping them off for us to sample.
-Highly recommended by Pewsey fire station crew and if any one of our followers is having a bank holiday BBQ this weekend then check out these sausages, they are fantastic.”
+Highly recommended by Pewsey fire station crew, and if any of our followers is having a bank holiday BBQ this weekend, check out these sausages.
+They are fantastic.”